Finance Ministers’ Meeting 20 April 2017

 SDG Costing Tool from UNICEF/FR/SP: A tool which can be used by countries who would like to calculate the investments needed to fulfill the SDG targets as well as the financing gap.
 Countries which have not yet done their own costing of the SDG targets (6.1 and 6.2) can use this tool to prepare their estimates.
 The tool is available in English, French and Spanish.
 Information from this tool (or other SDG costings where they exist) will be necessary to prepare the financial analysis for the Country Overview.
 The SWA Secretariat, working with UNICEF, also provides direct support to countries that may require additional assistance to work with the tool.
 In case this assistance is needed, please reach out to the SWA Secretariat using the contact information below.

 Discussion Paper on financing SDG 6 from World Bank and UNICEF: The World Bank and UNICEF have contributed a paper focusing on the following: the magnitude of the challenge, particularly on why SDG 6 is important, the financing gap and why it has not been filled; how existing resources can be used more effectively (through analysis of such things as current utilisation of tariffs and taxes, and how service providers can be made more efficient), and the key policy-trade-offs in each sub-sector; and how new resources for the sector can be accessed by looking at the most viable sources of financing and how they can be leveraged.
 Governments and partners can use this paper to stimulate discussions on the policy options for financing the SDGs.

 Generic ministerial briefing: This briefing can be used by government focal points to inform their ministers about the 2017 HLMs.
 The briefing is in MS Word to allow for countries to easily adapt it to their context.

-All SWA partners operating at country level are encouraged to engage in the preparations.
 To learn more about the preparatory process and previous webinars and download presentations, click here.